Buying A Rental?

 These calculations, and the advice of your accountant, can help you decide which property is the most lucrative, and to compare the yield of a property with that of other types of investments, like Treasuries, Bonds, and Stocks.

-- Apartment rents are expected to increase in 2014
+- Apartment rents are expected to increase.

 - For additional information about local annual vacancy rates consult with other rental owners and seek out on-line information.